jrpereirajr/iris-analytics-notebook/README.md

 An API for saving notebooks is under early develpoment, using [RESTForms2](https://github.com/intersystems-community/RESTForms2) project.

+This project also uses ZPM to install demo data sources to be used ([Samples-BI](https://github.com/intersystems/Samples-BI) and [iris-analytics-template](https://github.com/intersystems-community/iris-analytics-template)).

 ## Installation

 Clone/git pull the repo into any local directory